neilernst/ResearchSkillsUVic/assignments/seminar_assignment.md

 ## Due:

-* Apr 2, 2021
+* Nov 25, 2022

 ## Overview

-This assignment consists in attending 2 seminars and writing a one paragraph critique for each of the seminars.
+Attend 2 seminars and write a one paragraph critique for each of the seminars.
 The seminars should be at least 1 hr long including questions.
 Then write a short paragraph on each talk.

 ## Required